ssssi/freqtrade_strs/README.md

 BinHV27(or) BinHV27(trailing) BinHV45(hypered)

-are you ok?

-        china LEiJUN
+you can contact me in discard. name:E0V1E